 Nevertheless, pain is a part of the mystery of God.
 The reasons for pain belong to God.
 “The LORD our God has secrets known to no one…” (Deut.
 29:29).

 Fortunately, God does not allow us to suffer alone.
 Rather, He comes to meet us where we are (2 Cor.
 1:3-4).
-There is nothing we face in this world that He himself has not experienced (see Isaiah 53:3-4).
+There is nothing we face in this world that He has not experienced (see Isaiah 53:3-4).
 Even in the pain, God has a greater purpose.
 For this reason, we can always trust God.

 All to show us that our stories connect us to someone far greater than ourselves.
 As a believer, your story is weaved into the story of God.
-Your ordinary may seem meaningless today, but in tomorrow’s light, it will be meaningful for all eternity.
+Moreover, your ordinary may seem meaningless today, but in tomorrow’s light, it will be meaningful for all eternity.

 What do you worry about most?
-What keeps you up at night?
+Does anything keep you up at night?
 What needs to change to turn your worry into trust?